 I thought about serving the cake with a dollop of maple whipped cream, which would have been delicious.
 But instead I used creme fraiche, since I had it on hand, and a drizzle of maple syrup.
 Because, more maple syrup.
 And the creme fraiche tartness was a good counterfoil to the richness of the cake.

-What can I say, the cake was a hit with the birthday boy!
-And I liked it too.
+What can I say, the cake was a hit!

 (Recipe below photo)